daily-wombat/main-ui/README.md

 # Introduction
-This project serves as that main UI for `dailywombat.com`.
+This project serves as the main UI for `dailywombat.com`.
 This UI is implemented in ReactJS and is deployed to an S3 bucket as a static website.

 # Running Locally
 To run locally, run `npm start`.
 This will start the server and open up a browser tab at `http//localhost:3000`.